AG500/Metaheuristic-project/README.md

 Continuous Optimization :

+For every problem i used the JMetalPy package, using the "Sphere"  problem class of JM as a base for every functions.

 Unimodal Functions:
-For unimodal function, diversity seems less important than intensification, here there is no riskt for the algorithm to fall into a local optimum.
-So the algorithm should focus in intensification.
+For unimodal function, diversity seems less important than intensification, here there is no risk for the algorithm to fall into a local optimum.
+So, the algorithm should focus in intensification.
+After several try with GA, SA, GDE, EA and PSO i decided to focus on PSO only for a better tuning of the parameters.

 F1 Shifted Sphere function: